christ-chapel-baptism

 We believe that baptisms are one of the most exciting and powerful experiences of our Christian lives.

-Water baptism is not a personal choice, but a command for believers.
-Jesus established water baptism as an ordinance when He gave the Great Commission (see Matthew 28:19; Mark 16:16).
+God commands believers to be baptized, not as a personal choice, but as an essential step of faith.
+Moreover, Jesus established this ordinance in the Great Commission (see Matthew 28:19; Mark 16:16).

-Baptism identifies the believer with the message of the gospel, the Person of Jesus Christ, and other believers.
-It associates the believer with the death, burial, and resurrection of Jesus Christ, and signifies the believer’s death to the old life and his or her resurrection as a new creation in Christ (see Romans 6:1–8; Colossians 2:12).
+What’s more, baptism identifies the believer with the message of the gospel, the Person of Jesus Christ, and other believers.
+Baptism further connects believers with the gospel, Christ, and other Christians, symbolizing the transition to a new life in Him (see Romans 6:1–8; Colossians 2:12).

 Take the next step